cake-contrib/Cake.IntelliJ.Recipe/README.md

 ### Marketplace-ID

 When publishing is automated, Twitter and Gitter messages can be created.
 To have them link to the plugin-page in the marketplace, a setting of `marketplaceId` is needed.
-The `marketplaceId` can be fetched from the URL in the marketplace, e.g. for `https://plugins.jetbrains.com/plugin/15690-test-rider`, the `marketplaceId` is `15690-test-rider`.
+The `marketplaceId` can be fetched from the URL in the marketplace, e.g. for `https://plugins.jetbrains.com/plugin/15698-test-rider`, the `marketplaceId` is `15698`.

 All other settings for Twitter, Gitter and such follow [Cake.Recipe](https://cake-contrib.github.io/Cake.Recipe/docs/fundamentals/environment-variables#twitter).

+### Grade-Verbosity

+The verbosity of running gradle has it's own setting: `gradleVerbosity`.
+(Default is set to `GradleLogLevel.Default`)

+Keep in mind, that while setting Cake verbosity to `diagnostic`, secrets will still be secret (i.e. the `JB_MARKETPLACE_TOKEN` will show as `"[REDACTED]"`) setting gradle verbosity to `GradleLogLevel.Debug` will print out all secrets in the logs.

 ## Maintainer